alliander-opensource/decentralized-auth/my-home/backend/README.md

 # My Home backend

-My Home backend that can be used for claiming an IOT-device and storing policies related to its data distribution.
+My Home backend that can be used for claiming an energy data reader device (see raspberry-pi-client) and retrieving policies related to the device's data distribution.

 Based on [diva-js-reference-3p-backend](https://github.com/Alliander/diva-js-reference-3p-backend).